tetherless-world/kleio/README.md

 --------

 * An implementation of the W3C PROV Data Model in Python
-* Supports serialization as PROV-O in RDF/XML, Turtle, N3, NTriples, and JSON-LD formats
+* Supports serialization and deserialization as PROV-O in RDF/XML, Turtle, N3, NTriples, and JSON-LD formats

 Getting Started
 ---------------